okfn/okfestival-public-report/pages/what-you-did/sponsors.md

 While there was extraordinary value for the Making All Voices Count programme in engaging with the communities working to make data open and usable for all citizens, the Making All Voices Count programme itself is primarily focused on improved governance through improving the relationships between governments and citizens.
 However, it is precisely for this reason that the Making All Voices Count programme is well placed to push open data and technology communities to think beyond just the technology as it is only by addressing issues around power that we can hope to achieve the intended benefits open data.

-{% include quote.html cite="Duncan Edwards" link="http://www.linktoquotedtext.com" quote="A particularly exciting dimension from my perspective, as someone based in a research organisation, is the role Making All Voices Count can play in building an evidence base as to how open data and technology can improve governance.
-Research is scarce in this area and we would hope a key legacy of the programme is a greater evidence base that can inform and improve practice.” %}
+{% include quote.html cite="Duncan Edwards" link="" quote="A particularly exciting dimension from my perspective, as someone based in a research organisation, is the role Making All Voices Count can play in building an evidence base as to how open data and technology can improve governance.
+Research is scarce in this area and we would hope a key legacy of the programme is a greater evidence base that can inform and improve practice." %}

 <div class="pull">
-{% include image.html filename="14733618721_2fe235bfec_z.jpg" alt="Photo by Gregor Fisher" %}
+{% include image.html filename="14733618721_2fe235bfec_z.jpg" alt="Photo by Gregor Fisher" caption="Picture by <a href='https://www.flickr.com/photos/okfn/14733618721/in/pool-okfestival2014/'>Gregor Fisher</a>" %}
 </div>

 A key point mentioned by both Stef and Duncan was that their attendance at OKFestival allowed them to connect with a number of people dealing with the same issues that their organisations are also working to tackle.
 In many ways this is what Open Knowledge hopes to achieve by gathering people together in a shared, collaborative space.
 One of the key objectives of OKFestival is to break down some of the walls between big organisations and small citizen groups, between “developed” countries and “emerging” economies and between for profit companies and not-for-profit NGOs.
 We believe it is our different perspectives, different approaches and, at times, different beliefs that equip us to further our shared mission and support each other in changing our societies for the better.